lubomirqa/tunein_challenge/README.md

 # tunein_challenge
 Home test automation challenge for TuneIn

-# Open Brewery DB Automation Project
+# Open TuneIn Automation Project
 This is Selenium project for TuneIn.
 Currently only slider functionality at the main page is partly covered with positive automation tests but more will come.

 **Prerequirements**